First be sure to read the Travel Information page.

 How Likely Is It That My Visa Application will be denied?

 There are never any guarantees that a visa will be renewed.
-However, in general it is unlikely that a visa will be denied to a scholar who is in the midst of a program.
+However, in general it is still very unlikely that a visa will be denied to a student who is in the midst of a course of study.
 But as noted above, delays may be more likely to occur.

 What If My Application for a New Visa Is Denied?